Panopticon-Project/panopticon-Gallmaker/README.md

 * URL - https://www.symantec.com/blogs/threat-intelligence/gallmaker-attack-group

 ### Reports
-* [Gallmaker: New Attack Group Eschews Malware to Live off the Land](https://www.symantec.com/blogs/threat-intelligence/gallmaker-attack-group) - Symantec researchers have uncovered a previously unknown attack group that is targeting government and military targets, including several overseas embassies of an Eastern European country, and military and defense targets in the Middle East.
+* [Gallmaker: New Attack Group Eschews Malware to Live off the Land](https://www.symantec.com/blogs/threat-intelligence/gallmaker-attack-group) - Symantec researchers have uncovered a previously unknown attack group that is targeting government and military targets, including several overseas embassies of an Eastern European country, and military and defence targets in the Middle East.
 This group eschews custom malware and uses living off the land (LotL) tactics and publicly available hack tools to carry out activities that bear all the hallmarks of a cyber espionage campaign.

 ## Raw Intelligence
 Any further notes to be added to the framework to be added here.